Large-Scale Velocity Dispersion and the Cosmic Web: Results

-The volume distributions of the multistreaming regions peak at $\delta \sim 1-3$ and $\mathrm{tr}(\sigma^2_{ij}) \sim 10^{3} - 10^{4}$, depending on the truncation scale of the small scale structure (higher densities and higher velocity dispersion in the truncated simulations).
-The presence of small scale fluctuations in the 300WDM2 and 300CDM simulations does not affect the distribution at the high end of the velocity dispersion distribution, but adds structures with low velocity dispersion and low to medium ($\delta \sim 10$) density.
-This is consistent with the observation of added small scale structure with low velocity dispersion in previously uncollapsed regions but persistently high velocity dispersion within the large scale structures.
+The volume distributions of the multistreaming regions peak at $\delta \sim 1-3$ and $\mathrm{tr}(\sigma^2_{ij}) \sim 10^{3} - 10^{4}$, depending on the truncation scale of the small-scale structure (higher densities and higher velocity dispersion in the truncated simulations).
+The presence of small-scale fluctuations in the 300WDM2 and 300CDM simulations does not affect the distribution at the high end of the velocity dispersion distribution, but adds structures with low velocity dispersion and low to medium ($\delta \sim 10$) density.
+This is consistent with the observation of added small-scale structure with low velocity dispersion in previously uncollapsed regions but persistently high velocity dispersion within the large-scale structures.